Lam2026/LaboratoryReport/README.md

 III.
 Robustness.
 The user's position can almost be obtained continuously throughout the entire journey in both Set A and Set F. However, shape chances can hardly be observed in E-W plot and N-S plot for Set F while shape changes can be observed between 06:51 and 06:52 in Set A. However, shape changes in u-D plot can be observed in both Set A and Set F. Therefore, Set F has a slightly better robustness than Set A.

 ## 2. Strengths and Limitations

 Strengths: Flexibility, robustness, ease of use.

 Limitations: Computational efficiency, lack of specific features.

+### 2.1.
+Static Position with Forward Filter

+#### Strengths
+##### Flexibility:
+Can be readily applied in static environments.
+It is very simple to deploy it in various scenarios.
+##### Robustness:
+Provides a reliable and consistent filtering approach that can handle moderate noise levels.
+##### Ease of Use:
+Straightforward implementation that requires minimal tuning and parameterization.

+#### Limitations
+##### Computational Efficiency:
+While sufficient for simpler scenarios, the approach may become less efficient with increased data complexity.
+##### Lack of Specific Features:
+Does not incorporate advanced features tailored to specialized dynamic applications.

+### 2.2.
+RTK with Forward Filter

+#### Strengths
+##### Flexibility:
+Can be readily applied in static environments.
+It is very simple to deploy it in various scenarios.
+##### Robustness:
+Provides a reliable and consistent filtering approach that can handle moderate noise levels.
+##### Ease of Use:
+Straightforward implementation that requires minimal tuning and parameterization.

+#### Limitations
+##### Computational Efficiency:
+While sufficient for simpler scenarios, the approach may become less efficient with increased data complexity.
+##### Lack of Specific Features:
+Does not incorporate advanced features tailored to specialized dynamic applications.

+### 2.3.
+RTK with Backward Filter

+#### Strengths
+##### Flexibility:
+Can be readily applied in static environments.
+It is very simple to deploy it in various scenarios.
+##### Robustness:
+Provides a reliable and consistent filtering approach that can handle moderate noise levels.
+##### Ease of Use:
+Straightforward implementation that requires minimal tuning and parameterization.

+#### Limitations
+##### Computational Efficiency:
+While sufficient for simpler scenarios, the approach may become less efficient with increased data complexity.
+##### Lack of Specific Features:
+Does not incorporate advanced features tailored to specialized dynamic applications.

+### 2.4.
+RTK with Combined Filter

+#### Strengths
+##### Flexibility:
+Can be readily applied in static environments.
+It is very simple to deploy it in various scenarios.
+##### Robustness:
+Provides a reliable and consistent filtering approach that can handle moderate noise levels.
+##### Ease of Use:
+Straightforward implementation that requires minimal tuning and parameterization.

+#### Limitations
+##### Computational Efficiency:
+While sufficient for simpler scenarios, the approach may become less efficient with increased data complexity.
+##### Lack of Specific Features:
+Does not incorporate advanced features tailored to specialized dynamic applications.

 ## 3. Kaggle competition